In the Path of the Ancient Olmec Tour

 This morning, walk the pathways within the Parque-Museo La Venta, a vast open-air museum where many of the stone monuments from the site of La Venta have been relocated.

-As we stroll along the trails, agouti and coatimundi can be seen scurrying through the underbrush and vibrant tropical birds fly through the jungle setting.
-This is where we see the first of the massive stone heads that are characteristic of the Olmec culture.
+As we stroll along the trails, agouti and coatimundi can be seen scurrying through the underbrush, and vibrant tropical birds fly through the jungle setting.
+This is where we see the first of the massive stone heads characteristic of the Olmec culture.

 The afternoon will be spent in the Carlos Pellicer Museum, Tabasco’s main regional museum for archaeology and anthropology.
 Housed within a dazzling architectural masterpiece, the displays focus on Olmec and Maya art and artifacts.
 (B/L/D)